Dick Guindon: Biography

-When he returned to the United States, he moved to Traverse City, Michigan in March 1986, and the following August he set up his studio in the Masonic Hall building in downtown Traverse City with a third-floor view of Grand Traverse Bay.
+When he returned to the U.S., Guindon moved to Traverse City, Michigan, in March 1986, and the following August he set up a studio in the Masonic Hall building in downtown Traverse City with a third-floor view of Grand Traverse Bay.
 Eight months later, the historic four-story building was destroyed by fire.
-"I've lost 30-some years of work", said Guindon.
+"I've lost 30-some years of work", Guindon said.
 "It's funny this building should wait 97 years for me to move into it before burning.
 It really hasn't hit me yet.
 I think tomorrow is going to be a very grim day."
-More than 5,000 cartoons and sketches burned in the April 1987 fire, but a few weeks later Guindon learned that Irv Letofsky, Sunday editor of the Los Angeles Times "Calendar" section, had saved a copy of every Guindon cartoon syndicated over a decade.
+More than 5,000 cartoons and sketches burned in the fire, but a few weeks later Guindon learned that Irv Letofsky, Sunday editor of the Los Angeles Times "Calendar" section, had saved a copy of every Guindon cartoon syndicated over a decade.

 In 1988, Guindon broke out of the single-panel mold and began a multi-panel comic strip, The Carp Chronicles, commenting, "Nothing ever works out in Carp City.
 I don't know why.
 They're very nice people.
 It's not a pretty story, but it has to be told."

 Guindon announced his retirement in 2005 and lived in Northern Michigan in the village of Suttons Bay in his later years.

-Guindon died in Northport, Michigan, on February 27, 2022, at the age of 86.
+He died in Northport, Michigan, on February 27, 2022, at the age of 86.